GhostProjectRoms/platform_manifest/README.md

 Adding support for new device
 ================

-If you want to be official maintainer and add XenonHD support for a new device you have to create these two files in device tree:
+If you want to be official maintainer and add PornAOSP support for a new device you have to create these two files in device tree:

-xenonhd.mk sample
+paosp.mk sample
 ----------

     # Inherit from those products.
 Most specific first.